cwill83247/mufccardgame/README.md

 - It wasnt very clear when the game had ended for the user i.e they had matched all cards, or time had run out - this was resolved with the use of a modal to overlay the card area, and prpvide feedback to the users.

-- Responsiveness provided several challenges, as wanted cards to remanin responsive.
+- Responsiveness provided several challenges, as wanted cards to remain responsive.
 I used the grid layout to cut down the number of cards shown as the screen size decreased.

 # Validation